Debt Arrangement Scheme Reviews

 Deal with your debt today, feel better tomorrow.

-DAS Scotland help Scottish residents with their unaffordable debt by setting up formal debt solutions including the Debt Arrangement Scheme (DAS) and Trust Deeds.
+DAS Scotland help Scottish residents with their unaffordable debt by setting up regulated, formal debt solutions including the Debt Arrangement Scheme (DAS) and Trust Deeds.

 Problem debt can happen to anyone.
 You are not alone, we’re here for you.
 Take the first step on a debt free journey today and find out more about your options!

 How the Debt Arrangement Scheme works

 A Debt Payment Programme will reduce your unsecured debts down to just one affordable monthly payment and will freeze interest and charges.

 On completion of your DPP, you will be debt free.

 Total Debt £20,935

 *Subject to creditor acceptance.
 Payment subject to individual circumstances.
 Credit rating may be affected.
 Example Debt Payment Plan only